lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 The Cryptographic Message Syntax (CMS) has different signature verification behaviour based on whether signed attributes are present or not.
 This results in a potential existential forgery vulnerability in CMS and protocols which use CMS.
-This document describes the vulnerability and lists a number of potential mitigations for LAMPS working group discussion.
+This document describes the vulnerability and lists best practices and mitigations for such a vulnerability.

 --- middle

-# Introduction
+# Introduction {#intro}

 The Cryptographic Message Syntax (CMS) {{!RFC5652}} signed-data content type allows any number of signers in parallel to sign any type of content.